-There is no standard internship application process that all employers follow.
-Instead,
+There is no standard internship/research application process that all employers and

-a prospective employer, and what skills you hope to improve.
-List how you developed
+you can offer a prospective employer, and what skills you hope to improve.
+List how

-those skills.
-Did you develop those skills through your education, internship, volunteer
+you developed those skills.
+Did you develop those skills through your education, internship,

-opportunity, and/or a job?
+volunteer opportunity, and/or a job?
 What are your strengths and weaknesses?
-Identify what things
+Identify

-interests you and what things don't.
-Do you want to intern part-time or full-time?
+what things interests you and what things don't.
+Do you want to intern or do research

-The job search process can wear you out.
-Therefore, it is important to maintain a
+This process can wear you out.
+Therefore, it is important to maintain a positive mind-set.

 Write out a list of what you want from your future career.
 Research jobs in different